TYR CXT-1 Trainer

 PREDICTIVE MODELING

 In doing retro and compiling lead time data for 12months and reviewing the roadmap, I found an opportunity to improve the planning accuracy by 50%.
 This model broke down the timelines of a core, core+, seasonal, and heat style and found clear variations depending on the model.
 As such, development dates can be better estimated based on how many of each style are needed by X date.
-Additionally, certain projects now warranted an accept/ reject process depending on where they fal n the timeline.
+Additionally, certain projects now warranted an accept/ reject process depending on where they fall in the timeline.
 With timeline risk transparent to everyone, better decisions can be made with regards to timeline and resources.

 VERSION 2.0